Web-Feet/coasterdocs/theme/page-listings.md

  - templates - only render pages with specific templates (array of template ids, default: [])
  - groups - only render pages in specific groups (array of group ids, default: [])

-### Other Methods

-Return the url for the next or previous page in the same page level :
+Return the url for the next or previous page in the same page level:

 `{{ Pagebuilder::categoryLink($direction) }}`

 $direction - 'next' goes down the page list, 'prev' goes up

+## Filtering Methods

-Get Category Pages (with filtered results):
+Get rendered category pages (with filtered results):

 `{!!
 Pagebuilder::categoryFilter($blockName, $search, $options) !!}`